braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/faqs.md

 Yes.
 You can [import user phone numbers](https://www.braze.com/docs/user_guide/message_building_by_channel/sms/phone_numbers/user_phone_numbers/#importing-phone-numbers).

 #### What is business verification?
 Business verification is a WhatsApp concept used to ensure that the brand is a legitimate business.
 It can be completed in the WhatsApp Manager.
-Business verification ensures that the brand's display name appears in the WhatsApp UI (instead of displaying the phone number associated with that WABA).
 Business verification is also required to scale messaging.
 Without business verification, customers can only send up to 250 unique end-users in a rolling 24-hour period.

 #### What is an official business account?
 OBA gives you the green check mark next to your display name and is optional.
 You can apply for an official business account after completing business verification.
 Note that business verification and an official business account are different WhatsApp concepts.